-This example shows an activity diagram for the theatre ofﬁce.
+This activity diagram example shows an activity diagram for the theater ofﬁce.
 This diagram shows the activities involved in planning a show.

-2. Heavy bars show forks or joins of control.
-For example, after the show is scheduled, the theatre can begin to publicize it, buy scripts, hire artists, build sets, design lighting, and make costumes, all concurrently.
+- Heavy bars show forks or joins of control.
+For example, after the show is scheduled, the theater can begin to publicize it, buy scripts, hire artists, build sets, design lighting, and make costumes, all concurrently.
 Before rehearsal can begin, however, the scripts must be ordered and the artist must be hired.

 Posted by: Willie Gonzalez